LabShengLi/nanome/README.md

 * Allow **add new modules/tools** in simple config txt file, without need to touch the main pipeline codes, supporting rapid development and evaluation.
 * Consensus of top performers by XGBoost model, allow NA values.
 * Multi-modifications for 5mC and 5hmC.
-* Support phasing and allele-specific methylation detection.
+* Haplotype-awared phasing and allele-specific methylation detection.

 ## Methodology of NANOME pipeline